Body

 INFR10052: Algorithms and Data Structures

-The course aims to provide general techniques for the design of efficient algorithms and, in parallel, develop appropriate mathematical tools for analysing their performance.
+The course aims to provide general techniques for the design of efficient algorithms and, in parallel, develop appropriate mathematical tools for analyzing their performance.
 In this, it broadens and deepens the study of algorithms and data structures initiated in INF2.
 The focus is on algorithms, more than data structures.
 Along the way, problem solving skills are exercised and developed.

 COMP 3XX: DEPT APPROVED TRANSFER CREDIT